 In terms of the StatsSA Community Survey, 2007, (Table 10, Disability Prevalence) there are 349 085 people in Greater Tzaneen Municipality.
 Out of this population 14 879 people are living with disabilities.
 This means there is 4.26% of people living with disabilities.

-Click Here to upgrade to Unlimited Pages and Exp d the summary below gives indication per type.
+There are various types of disabilities and the summary below gives indication per type.

-ages and Expanded Features Disabled population
+Disability type Disabled population

 Sight 3128

 Hearing 1349

 Communication 781

 Physical 5304

 Intellictual 1447

 Emotional 2254

 Multiple 616

 TOTAL 14 879

 27.2 Disability challenges